Las Vegas Aces vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Aces Home/Away Splits

-- The Aces knock down 1.5 more three-pointers when playing at home (9.4 per game) than on the road (7.9).
-However, they shoot a worse percentage at home (36.3% in home games compared to 38.7% on the road).
+- This year, the Aces are averaging 9.4 made three-pointers per game at home and 7.9 on the road (shooting 37.0% from distance in home games compared to 38.7% on the road).

-- This year, Las Vegas averages 6.3 three-pointers conceded at home and 8 on the road (conceding 30.2% shooting from deep in home games compared to 39.2% on the road).
+- This year, Las Vegas is averaging 6.3 three-pointers allowed at home and 8.0 on the road (while conceding 29.6% shooting from deep in home games compared to 39.2% on the road).

 Aces Moneyline and ATS Records

-- The Aces have won 14 of the 15 games they were favored on the moneyline this season (93.3%).
+- The Aces are 15-1 in games they were listed as the moneyline favorite (winning 93.8% of those games).

-- The Aces have played in three games as a moneyline favorite with odds of -2000 or shorter and won each of them.
+- The Aces have won all 13 games they have played as a moneyline favorite with odds of -550 or shorter.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.